 But S&P Global is more than just the S&P 500.
 It’s also responsible for the Dow Jones Industrial Average, the Dow Jones Transportation Index (the oldest index in use), and more than a million other indexes across a number of asset classes.
 It’s also home to …

-• S&P Global Mobility: Solutions for vehicle manufacturers, automotive suppliers, mobility service providers, and other companies in the automotive value chain.
-(Note: The company announced this year that Mobility will be spun off, likely sometime in 2026.)
+- S&P Global Mobility: Solutions for vehicle manufacturers, automotive suppliers, mobility service providers, and other companies in the automotive value chain.
+(Note: The company announced in 2025 that Mobility will be spun off, likely sometime this year.)

-This varied and growing set of businesses has allowed S&P Global to pay dividends every year since 1937, as well as grow those dividends for 52 consecutive years.
-SPGI’s latest improvement was a 5.5% bump, to 96¢ per share, announced in January 2025.
+This varied and growing set of businesses has allowed S&P Global to pay dividends every year since 1937, as well as grow those dividends for 53 consecutive years.
+SPGI’s latest improvement was a 1% uptick, to 97¢ per share, announced in January 2026.